 Pine Cay is a quick hop by boat from Providenciales, and the Hemingwayesque atmosphere of life on the island is something that’s now quite rare throughout the globe.

 Accommodation options on the island include the small luxury resort itself, and the many quaint vacation rentals dotted around the cay.

-The Meridian Club can help to arrange all aspects of the wedding, from catering, to the ceremony and photography.
+The resort can help to arrange all aspects of the wedding, from catering, to the ceremony and photography.

-Good: The Meridian Club offers a romantic and intimate setting, on one of the finest stretch of continuous beach in the Turks and Caicos.
+Good: The Pine Cay Resort offers a romantic and intimate setting, on one of the finest stretch of continuous beach in the Turks and Caicos.

 Shortcomings: Dining is limited to the single resort restaurant.
 Activities and charters are limited to those provided by the resort, or private excursions arranged from Providenciales.
 There may be mosquitoes after heavy rains.